DocAssert/doc-assert/README.md

 ~~~markdown
 ```docassertrequest
-POST /api/user
+POST /blog
 Content-Type: application/json
 {
-    "name": "test"
+    "title": "My First Blog",
+    "body": "Blog content"
 }
 ```
 ~~~

-The above definition instructs DocAssert to send a `POST` request to `/api/user` with the `Content-Type: application/json` header and the body as specified in the code block.
+The above definition instructs DocAssert to send a `POST` request to `/blog` with the `Content-Type: application/json` header and the body as specified in the code block.
 Note the `docassertrequest` at the beginning of the code block.
 Your documentation can contain any amount of text, code blocks, and other elements between the DocAssert code blocks.
 Only the code blocks with `docassertrequest` and `docassertresponse`